rfdspeng/ml_ai_portfolio/notes/study-sheet.md

 What is statistical modeling?
 What are the models?
 How do statistics underlie these models?

-Stats for cross validation, bootstrapping
+cross-validation, bootstrapping (see introduction to statistical learning)

 If I want to use ANNs for tabular data, what's a good way to construct them?
 Deep?
 How many neurons per layer?